Monetary sovereignty: Current money creation system

-Policy mechanisms and implementation

-Under sovereign money systems, central banks would create money exclusively, while commercial banks would become intermediaries that lend existing money rather than creating new money through lending.
-The transition would involve several mechanisms:

-Separation of accounts: Banks would be required to separate customer deposits into two distinct types: transaction accounts (fully backed by central bank reserves) and investment accounts (used for lending purposes).
-This separation ensures that money used for payments is fully secure while maintaining a role for banks in credit intermediation.

-Graduated implementation: Reform proposals typically involve phased transitions to minimize economic disruption.
-This might include gradually increasing reserve requirements over several years until reaching 100%, or implementing the system first for new banks before extending to existing institutions.

-Central bank money creation: Instead of influencing money creation indirectly through interest rate policy, central banks would directly control money supply growth.
-New money would be created through government spending on public purposes such as infrastructure, education, or healthcare, or through direct distribution to citizens (sometimes called "helicopter money").

-Credit allocation: While banks would lose money creation privileges, they would retain important functions in credit assessment, risk management, and loan servicing.
-The system would allow credit expansion, but this would be funded through existing money rather than newly created deposits.

 International experiences

 Organizations like Positive Money advocate for central banks exclusively managing money creation.
 This would replace using interest rates to influence commercial bank money creation.
 Sovereign money reform proponents argue for money creation that benefits the general public not private banks.
 They say commercial banks can create money for profit while the public bears financial instability risk.
 Proponents argue for democratic oversight over money creation, for public purposes like education, healthcare, or basic income.

 Critics question the feasibility of a transition to a sovereign money system.
 They argue sovereign money would not prevent asset bubbles financed by existing surplus funds in money markets.

 The 2018 Swiss sovereign-money initiative was a popular reform attempt but did not succeed.
 After the 2008–2011 Icelandic financial crisis, the prime minister commissioned a study of banking system reforms by Frosti Sigurjónsson, who proposed sovereign money reform.
 The Ons Geld citizens initiative in the Netherlands launched in 2015 gathered over 120,000 signatures.